Q. Where can I learn more about the Embedding Wheel framework?

 A. Global Communities of Practices are deep dives on particular topics that have been identified by companies and sustainability intrapreneurs as important and relevant to embedding sustainability.
 These Communities include select companies doing interesting work in the topic of focus and the eventual outcome is to develop tools and resources to further knowledge and create public good.
 Our Regional Peer-to-Peer Networks are not assembled with a particular topic in mind.
 They are a safe space for our members to share knowledge and ideas to help one another progress across different practices.

 Q. What are the upcoming Global Communities of Practice and how can I learn about them?

 A. You can visit our Communities of Practice page here to see a list of CoPs and their current progress.
 We keep this page up to date with new opportunities but as our CoPs are deep dives into areas that are of interest and of relevance

 Q. What do past members have to say about working with the Embedding Project?

 A. We’d love to tell you more about what our past members are saying but we think it might be better for you to read it in their own words.

-If you are interested in learning more, please contact us so that we can put you in touch with a past member.
+If you are interested in learning more, please contact us so that we can put you in touch with a past partner.